ironsheep/lightning-detector-MQTT2HA-Daemon/README.md

 MQTT is huge help in connecting different parts of your smart home and setting up of a broker is quick and easy.
 In many cases you've already set one up when you installed Home Assistant.

 You'll need to know the hostname (or IP address) of the machine where the MQTT broker is running as well as the port it is listening to.
-This is typically the default MQTT port.
+This is typically the default MQTT port (1883).
+*You will add this information to the config.ini for this script, as described below.*

 ### Wiring AS3935 to Raspberry Pi
 You'll also need the AS3935 Lightning sensor connected (via I2C for now) to the RPi.
 Here's the pinout I use: